Why this project?

 What are we (re)presenting on this site?

-We are working our way back in time, beginning with 2016 and eventually ending in late 2001.
-Given the incredible rise in Islamophobic events over the past two years we decided to make the map public as soon as we reached a critical mass of entries for 2016.
+We are working our way back in time, beginning with the current moment and eventually ending in late 2001.
+Given the incredible rise in Islamophobic events over the past two years we decided to make the map public well before work is complete.
 Work is ongoing.
 Ours is by no means an exhaustive accounting of Islamophobic incidents and events.
 We have consciously limited entries to those than we can source with confidence.
 Many, many–if not a majority–of everyday instances of Islamophobia go unreported.
 We dedicate this project to all those who suffer the effects of Islamophobia, particularly those who do so in silence.

 From where are we getting our information?